dicekeys/seeded-crypto/doxygen/Introduction.md

 included in plaintext in PackagedSealedMessage returned by the seal operation.
 You can use it, for example, to attach instructions about how such messages should be treated when unsealing.
-Those instructions are not public, and not encrypted.
+Those instructions are public, and not encrypted.
 For example:

 ```cpp
 const SymmetricKey sk(...);